antoinechoffrut/UHCW/README.md

   midnight on 16 Jan 2019.
 This suggests that appointments for a new day are made available online at the same time, at midnight on a fixed number of days ahead of the appointment day.
-This hypothesis is tested more thoroughly in `UHCW_EDA.ipynb` for all test centers and all test types.
+This hypothesis is tested more thoroughly in `UHCW_understanding.ipynb` for all test centers and all test types.